 My name is Brooke Beddingfield.
 I am originally from Auburn.
 I went to the University of South Alabama and majored in speech pathology and audiology.
 I graduated from the University of Montevallo with a degree in Deaf Education.
 I live in Opelika with my husband, Rob.
 We have been married for eleven years.
 Our son, Asher, is almost seven and loves baseball and Star Wars.
 My dog, Duke, is my shadow and has been my furbaby for twelve years.
 We have three chickens and eight acres of land in Lee County.
 This will be my 7th year at Holy Trinity and I am blessed to work at such a special place!

 I love working in the field of education and I am thrilled to serve the families of Holy Trinity Episcopal Day School.
 I feel like teaching and working with children is my calling and that a love of learning is the key to lifelong success.
 My family moved to Auburn in 2005 when my husband, Charles, took a job teaching history at Auburn University.
-We are members at Holy Trinity Episcopal Church and I have loved my work the past 10 years as assistant director at a local preschool.
+We are members at Holy Trinity Episcopal Church and I have loved my work the past 10 years as an assistant director.
 My bachelor degree is in music and my masters degree is in counseling.
 I also hold three valid Alabama teacher certificates.
 Prior to our move to Auburn, I worked in Houston, Texas as a high school math teacher and then a counselor/department chair.
 Outside of work, I enjoy time with my husband and children, John (13) and Anna (5).
 My family finds joy in being together whether exploring the outdoors, traveling, cooking or attending church.
-I look forward to being a part of the joy at Holy Trinity.
+I look forward to being a part of the joy at Holy Trinity Episcopal Day School.